CRR257/ShoppingList/README.md

 # OurShoppingList 🍇__🥑__🍇

-App to manage a shoppinglist and a betsList
+App to manage a shoppinglist and a document.
+User can select of a list of supermarkets, the supermarkets where usually their food.

 [Live_demo](https://ourlovelyshoppinglist.web.app)